 \subsection{Fast Randomized LU}

-In order to compare the decomposition running time between Algorithms \ref{alg:fast_randomized_lu} and \ref{alg:randomized_lu}, we apply these algorithms to different matrix sizes.
+In order to compare the decomposition running time for Algorithms \ref{alg:randomized_lu} and \ref{alg:fast_randomized_lu}, we apply these algorithms to different matrix sizes.

-The y-axis in Fig. \ref{fig:randLUvsfastRandLU} shows the time (in seconds) for decomposing an $n \times n$ matrix with $l = 3\log_2^2n$ where $n$ is the x-axis.
+The y-axis in Fig. \ref{fig:randLUvsfastRandLU} is the time (in seconds) for decomposing an $n \times n$ matrix with $l = 3\log_2^2n$ where $n$ is the x-axis.

-In addition, we see in Fig. \ref{fig:randLUvsfastRandLUErr} that although the error of Algorithm \ref{alg:fast_randomized_lu} is larger than the error that Algorithm \ref{alg:randomized_lu} generates, both errors decrease at the same rate.
-Fig. \ref{fig:randLUvsfastRandLUErr}, like Fig. \ref{fig:random_error_single}, shows the relative error (Eq. \ref{eq:relErr}) for a randomly chosen matrix of size $3000 \times 3000$ with exponentially decaying singular values where $l = k+3$ for different values of $k$.
+In addition, we see in Fig. \ref{fig:randLUvsfastRandLUErr} that the error from Algorithm \ref{alg:fast_randomized_lu} is larger than the error that Algorithm \ref{alg:randomized_lu} generates.
+Both errors decrease at the same rate.
+Figure \ref{fig:randLUvsfastRandLUErr}, like Fig. \ref{fig:random_error_single}, shows the relative error (Eq. \eqref{eq:relErr}) for a randomly chosen matrix of size $3000 \times 3000$ with exponentially decaying singular values where $l = k+3$ for different $k$ values.

 The experiment from section \ref{sub:error1} was repeated, with a slowly decaying singular values.
 The decay of the singular values is the same as was used for the power iterations comparison $\sigma_k=\frac{100}{(9+k)^2}$.
 These results appear in Fig. \ref{fig:randLUvsfastRandLUErrSlow}

 The reason the error of the fast randomized LU is larger than the error of the randomized LU is due to the fact that the space from which the projections are chosen is much smaller than the space created by the Gaussian-based random projection.
 The space is smaller since the projection matrix contains only a random diagonal matrix and a random column selection matrix.
 This large error is also reflected in the error bounds of the algorithm (Theorem \ref{trm:fastRand_lu_err}) and also in the need for a larger $l$ compared to $k$ (Lemma \ref{lem:SRFTerrbnd}).